Faculty Recruitment Opportunities

 Faculty Position at the VA Ann Arbor Healthcare System

-We are seeking a highly skilled physician to join the Medicine Service at the VA Ann Arbor Healthcare System (VAAAHS) as a faculty member in Infectious Diseases.
-This individual will provide patient care that takes place in the outpatient ID clinics and the inpatient consultation service at the VAAAHS and will lead the antimicrobial stewardship program at the VAAAHS.
+We are seeking a highly skilled physician to join the Medicine Service at the VA Ann Arbor Healthcare System (VAAAHS) as a faculty member in the Section of Infectious Diseases and be Medical Director of Antimicrobial Stewardship of the VAAAHS.
+This candidate will provide patient care that takes place in the outpatient ID clinics and the inpatient consultation service at the VAAAHS and will run the antimicrobial stewardship program at the VAAAHS.
 The candidate will be expected to conduct research and teach medical students, internal medicine house officers, ID fellows, and other ID trainees.
+The candidate will contribute to achieving quality-of-care and access-to-care standards, process improvement, personnel management, and patient satisfaction involving the ID program at the VAAAHS.

 To Apply